biolee/biolee.github.io/biolee.md

   feature: feifei2.jpeg
 ---
-My name is **li ya'nan**, and this is my personal blog I am an Bachelor of Medicine at the [College of Basic and Forensic Medicine](http://jcfy.scu.edu.cn/) at [West China Medical Center](http://wcums.scu.edu.cn/about_en.asp)
+My name is **li ya'nan**, and this is my personal blog

+I am an Bachelor of Medicine at the [College of Basic and Forensic Medicine](http://jcfy.scu.edu.cn/) at [West China Medical Center](http://wcums.scu.edu.cn/about_en.asp)

-Before working in iCarbonX, i worked in BGI for a time.
+Before working in iCarbonX, i worked in BGI for a time

 I believe